• Skip to primary navigation

 Lentil Stew

-Jump to Recipe Print Recipe
+Jump to RecipeRate Recipe

 A bowl of this Lentil Stew is hearty lip-smacking good and loaded with nutrients for you.
 With the combination of herbs and spices used the stew is highly flavorful!
-Add this to your dinner rotation!
+Add this vegetarian dish to your dinner rotation!

-I recently decided to eat most plant based meals for a few weeks.
+I recently decided to eat mostly plant-based meals for a few weeks.
 And this is one of the recipes I enjoyed again and again.
-A bowl of lentil stew is really good on its own but feel free to pair it with some cornbread, French bread or hot fluffy rice.

 What Is Lentil Stew?

-Lentil Stew is a stew made with lentils, legumes that are high in protein.
 Lentils look like pebbles and have a mild flavor which makes them a good canvas for adding other flavors.

 Green Lentils in a bowl